Anjanamb/Digital-IC-Functionality-Duplication-Using-NN/README.md

 ## Dataset / Data preparation

 This project uses datasets generated from VHDL designs and ModelSim/Quartus simulations.
 The dataset-preparation repository referenced in this project contains the scripts and designs used to produce the training traces (VHDL testbenches, schematic files, and dataset `.txt` traces).
-Please refer to that repository for the exact dataset-generation pipeline and file formats.
+Please refer to that [Sequential Logic Datasets with Designs](https://github.com/Anjanamb/Sequential-Logic-Datasets-with-Designs) repository for the exact dataset-generation pipeline and file formats.

 Typical dataset items:
 - VHDL testbenches (`.vhd`) used to create stimuli.